zohans/NpvCalculatorWebApplication/README.md

 Npv Web Application
 ------------------------------------------------

-INSTALLATION
+Development Environment
 ------------------------------------------------
-Angular JS
-Castle Windsor,
-MVC5,
-WebApi2,
+1. Visual Studio 2017 and above
+2. Dot Net framework 4.5 and above
+3. Package installed in Npv Web Applicatio solution:
-More details can be found in packages.config.
+Angular JS, Castle Windsor, MVC5, WebApi2.
+For more details can be found in packages.config.

 Note : This code solution has already installed the above packages, please do so if not already done.

 USER GUIDE